zoe-64/BC-base-addon/wiki/wiki.md

 # LibMyKitty

-### `initMyKitty`
+### `createMod`

-The magic that brings your mod to life! `initMyKitty` is a wrapper around `bcModSdk.registerMod` that not only registers your mod but also tells My Kitty about your mod's name and version.</br>
+The magic that brings your mod to life! `createMod` is a wrapper around `bcModSdk.registerMod` that not only registers your mod but also tells My Kitty about your mod's name and version.</br>
 Without this function, My Kitty wouldn't know about your mod and wouldn't be able to do anything with it. </br>So make sure to call this function at the beginning of your mod's code!</br>
 The options object can have the following properties:

-- `activities`: Whether to enable activities for the mod.
 - `syncCharacters`: Whether to sync character data between players.

 ### `AtLogin`